Yamanouchi Travel Guide: 7 Things to Do in Yamanouchi, Nagano

 • Highlights:

-• Stunning black exterior architecture
+• Massive black exterior overlooking the moat.

 2. Shiga Kogen Highlands